ScratchAddons/website-v2/content/addons/60fps.md

 ## Future plans

 - The addon might be marked as dangerous to curb projects that require this addon on the Scratch website. [#6860](https://github.com/ScratchAddons/ScratchAddons/issues/6860)
-- Because enabling the addon requires holding the `alt` key, it is not compatable with touchscreen devices.
+- Because enabling the addon requires holding the `alt` key, it is not compatible with touchscreen devices.
 A proposed solution is to add a context menu to the green flag for this addon and several others. [#7230](https://github.com/ScratchAddons/ScratchAddons/issues/7230)

 ## Credit